MarkyMark1000/PYTHON---DJANGO---TUTORIAL/docs/index.rst

 This project was written and tested on a mac and it has not been tested on Linux.

 - To get help:
-    - Run 'make' or 'make help' to get help on this project.
+    - Run 'make' to get help on this project.
 - It is sensible to reset the virtual environment so that it reflects the current requirements.txt file:
     - Run 'make venv' to build the virtual environment from requirements.txt.
 - The first time that this project is installed, or when model changes are made:
     - Run 'make venv-migrations' to migrate models.
 - To create a superuser for the admin site:
     - Run 'make venv-admin'
-- There isn't much supporting documentation, but it can be rebuilt using the following:
-    - Run 'make venv-docs' to build /docs/index.html

 Running the Application